 At the MET we believe it's our job to celebrate ambition, unlock potential and transform lives.

-The 'Have you MET your future?' campaign is being launched to encourage young people to envisage their future working selves and turn their passions into professions through vocational education and training.
-It has been commissioned to mark the launch of the MET.
+The 'Have you MET your future?' campaign is encouraging young people to envisage their future working selves and turn their passions into professions through vocational education and training.

 A research report has been published as part of the campaign which features national poll results on public attitudes towards vocational qualifications and the new apprenticeship levy, as well as newly compiled labour market analysis data.